5 Days in Cambodia: Exploring Siem Reap and Phnom Penh

 Cambodia, located in Southeast Asia, is a country with a rich cultural heritage.
-Known for its ancient temples like Angkor Wat and its history as the center of the Khmer Empire, it has also endured incredible hardships, including the Khmer Rouge era in the 1970s.
+Known for its ancient temples like Angkor Wat and its history as the heart of the Khmer Empire, it has also endured deep hardship—including the brutal Khmer Rouge era in the 1970s.

-After spending seven days in Thailand, I arrived in Cambodia, the second stop on a three-country journey with Vietnam next.
-My first destination: Siem Reap, the gateway to the iconic Angkor Wat.
+I spent seven days in Thailand before crossing into Cambodia, the second stop on a three-country trip that would end in Vietnam.
+My first stop: Siem Reap, home to the legendary Angkor Wat.

-My guide arrived at my hotel before dawn—around 4 a.m.—so we could reach Angkor Wat by 5 a.m. to catch the sunrise.
-Though I expected a crowd, I wasn’t prepared for just how many people were already there—easily a thousand or more.
-Regardless, standing there watching the sky turn shades of pink and orange behind the temple’s silhouette while the sun rose was incredible.
-It’s one of those moments that photos can’t fully capture— and for a little while, I forgot about everyone around me.
+My guide arrived at my hotel before dawn—around 4 a.m.—so we could reach Angkor Wat by 5 a.m. for sunrise.
+I expected a crowd but wasn’t prepared for just how many people were already there—easily a thousand or more.
+Even so, watching the sky turn shades of pink and orange behind the temple’s silhouette was incredible.
+It was one of those moments that photos can’t fully capture, and for a little while, I forgot about everyone around me.

 After sunrise, we explored Angkor Wat—the centerpiece of the Angkor Wat Archaeological Park (a UNESCO World Heritage Site since 1992).
 The park is home to dozens of temples from the Khmer Empire— believed to date from the 12th century.
 The place was mind-blowing.
 To clarify, when I mention the Khmer Empire here, I’m referring to the ancient civilization that flourished between the 9th and 15th centuries.
 The Khmer Empire is known for architectural marvels—not the modern history associated with the Khmer Rouge and the Cambodian Genocide.